Prom (film)

 Prom is a 2011 American teen romantic comedy film directed by Joe Nussbaum written by Katie Wech and produced by Ted Griffin and Justin Springer.
 It was released on April 29, 2011, by Walt Disney Pictures.
-The film was the first major production that was filmed with Arri Alexa cameras to be released in theatres.
+The film was the first major production filmed with Arri Alexa cameras to be released in theatres.

 Plot

-Nova Prescott (Aimee Teegarden) is on the prom committee with her friends Mei Kwan (Yin Chang), Ali Gomez (Janelle Ortiz), Brandon Roberts (Jonathan Keltz) and Rolo Banus (Joe Adler).
+Nova Prescott is on the prom committee with her friends Mei Kwan, Ali Gomez, Brandon Roberts, and Rolo Banus.
 Nova hopes Brandon, whom she has a crush on, will ask her to go to the prom.
-Lloyd Taylor (Nicholas Braun) complains to his stepsister Tess Torres (Raini Rodriguez) that he has no date.
-Mei discovers that she has been accepted at a different university than her boyfriend Justin Wexler (Jared Kusnitz) and worries about telling him as prom approaches.
-Lucas Arnaz (Nolan Sotillo) is in love with his lab partner Simone (Danielle Campbell) and turns to his friend Corey Doyle (Cameron Monaghan) to help him ask her to the prom.
-The only one who does not care about the prom is Jesse Richter (Thomas McDonell).
-He works at a local market, stocking shelves; plays truant, rides his motorcycle across the schoolyard, and behaves inappropriately.
-Principal Dunnan (Jere Burns) tries to talk but does not get through to him.
+Lloyd Taylor complains to his stepsister, Tess Torres, that he has no date.
+Mei discovers that she has been accepted at a different university than her boyfriend, Justin Wexler, and worries about telling him.
+Lucas Arnaz is in love with his lab partner, Simone, and turns to his friend, Corey Doyle, to help him ask her to the prom.
+The only one who does not care about the prom is Jesse Richter.
+Principal Dunnan tries to talk but does not get through to him.

-Meanwhile, Jordan Lundley (Kylie Bunbury) finds an earring in her boyfriend's car, Tyler Barso (DeVaughn Nixon) but he assures her that he's not cheating.
-To show his love, he takes her on a date in the shed where the prom decorations were stored; Tyler forgot to extinguish one candle before they left, and the shed and everything in it was burned down.
-With only 3 weeks left, Nova is left to manufacture replacement props alone.
+Meanwhile, Jordan Lundley finds an earring in her boyfriend's car, Tyler Barso, but he assures her that he's not cheating.
+To show his love, he takes her on a date in the shed where the prom decorations are stored; Tyler forgot to extinguish one candle before they left, and the shed is burned down.
+Nova is left to manufacture replacement props alone.
 The principal, annoyed at Jesse's lack of respect, gives him a choice: either he helps Nova with the rebuild, or he can't graduate.
-Jesse accepts reluctantly, as does Nova; and realize they need each other's cooperation.
-While Brandon disappoints Nova by not asking her to the prom, she and Jesse grow closer, despite the fact that he finds the idea of prom ridiculous.
+Jesse accepts reluctantly, as does Nova; and realizes they need each other's cooperation.

+While Brandon disappoints Nova by not asking her to the prom, she and Jesse grow closer.
 When Nova discovers that the prom theme of the neighboring school is the same as theirs, Jesse decides to sneak into their school to check it out.
 However, the security guard notices them, and the police catch them after they escape.
-The police call Nova's parents, and when Nova's father arrives, he snaps at Jesse.